-We are currently working on our most significant project to this date: a hard copy Race in U.S. Education anthology; and invite you to see some of the first collected pieces in the online start of Race in U.S. Education .
+We are currently working on our most significant project: a hard copy Race in U.S. Education anthology; we invite you to see some of the first collected pieces in the online start of Race in U.S. Education .
 Please explore this site to get a better understanding of the issues and our intentions.
 Keep in mind that strong well-crafted submissions that call out and challenge any bias expressed by TTV are highy valued.
 Whatever your orientation, your most fearless and best writing is needed now more than ever.

 SECOND PLACE: What Happens Here by Kenneth Chamlee